Form Factors in Higgs Couplings from Physics Beyond the Standard Model: Phenomenology at the LHC

 To conclude the discussion regarding CHM phenomenology, we point out that the Higgs-top form factor affects the prediction of Higgs production through gluon fusion.
 Similarly, the $W$ Higgs form factor affects the $h\to\gamma\gamma$ rate.
 The overall effect in $gg \to h$ is a suppression.
-Here, even if the Higgs is on-shell, the loop states are not.
-A quick estimate shows that the effect can be as large as $10\%$ in the $gg \to h$ cross-section, for a mass scale of about $1.5-2.0$~TeV, which is still allowed by the current data~\cite{ATLAS:2020qdt}.
+Here, even if the Higgs is on shell, the loop states are not.
+A quick estimate shows that the effect can be as large as $10\%$ in the $gg \to h$ cross section, for a mass scale of about $1.5-2.0$~TeV, which is still allowed by the current data~\cite{ATLAS:2020qdt}.
 We leave a more detailed study of the resulting constraints for future work.
-This work would include all the effects both in production and decays of the Higgs.
+This would include all the effects both in production and decays of the Higgs boson.